 We represent consumers sued on credit card, medical, and other consumer debts.
 In fact, recent years have seen an explosion in not just the number of consumer debts being enforced in the courts, but also in the number of such actions in which the consumer does not owe the debt or has substantial defenses or in which the creditor has no reliable evidence whether the consumer owes the debt.
 Today, the entity bringing most consumer collection actions is not an original creditor but a debt buyer represented by a collection law firm bringing enormous numbers of cases in courts.
 The debt buyer may not even have adequate evidence that it owns the alleged debt being sued upon.
 We aggressively represent consumers in such cases and protect their rights against unfair and illegal debt collection methods.

 In addition to protecting consumers against unscrupulous debt collectors, we assist borrowers facing foreclosure of their homes.
-We represent borrowers in foreclosures not only in relation to traditional free-standing homes, but also with respect to manufactured homes and condominiums.
+Our Washington debt defense attorney represents borrowers in foreclosures not only in relation to traditional free-standing homes, but also with respect to manufactured homes and condominiums.
 Relatedly, if your home was sold by a trustee in a foreclosure auction for more money than you owed on the balance of the loan, you may be entitled to the difference, which we can help you recover.

 Repossession generally occur when creditors try to seize the debtors’ personal property, including cards, manufactured homes, rent-to-own appliances, and household goods.
 If you have purchased something on credit, signed an agreement typically called a “security agreement,” and failed to pay the debt for your purchase, the creditor may try to take the purchase back or “repossess” it.
 In general, repossessions usually happen when you purchase a major item like a car or furniture and agree to pay the price in installments.
 Although the creditor can try to repossess your property if you do not pay your debt, the creditor cannot enter your house without permission, assault you, or take your property if you physically try to prevent the repossession.
 Consumer rights in the area of repossessions are governed by numerous different federal and state laws.